ShawnDriscoll/Traveller-NPC-LITE/ReadMe_v011.txt

-WARNING: This is a very LITE NPC generator based on Mongoose Traveller 2nd Edition.
-It just generates the NPC's name, characteristics, and skills.
+WARNING: This is a very LITE NPC generator based on Mongoose Traveller 1st and 2nd Editions.
+It simply generates the NPC's name, characteristics, and skills.

 -Shawn
 shawndriscoll@hotmail.com